DragonBones/Tools/doc/dragonbones_json_format_5.5.md

                     // The name of the shared mesh.
 (Optional property, default: null) "share": "meshName",

-                    // Whether to inherit the FFD animations of the shared mesh.
-(Optional property, default: true) "inheritFFD": true,
+                    // Whether to inherit the deform animations of the shared mesh.
+(Optional property, default: true) "inheritDeform": true,

                     // The sub type of the display.
                     // If the display is a bounding box: (Optional property, default: "rectangle")